 If you lower your prices too much, you may find yourself in a situation where your pricing strategy is causing you to lose money.
 Every item has the potential to generate profits when it is sold at a mark-up.
 When the margin narrows, it becomes increasingly difficult to balance the books.
 Before you consider offering a discount, make sure you calculate potential profit margins at lower prices.
 A flash sale should never result in you losing money.
 If you slash the cost of a product by 50%, for example, this means that you have to double the number of sales to produce the same profits.

 Offering discounts is often touted as a means of enticing new customers and keeping hold of existing clients, but it can be a double-edged sword.
-Rather than implementing a strategy that focuses on discounting items on a regular basis, you may wish to consider these alternative profit generators:
+Rather than implementing a strategy that focuses on discounting items on a regular basis, you may wish to consider these alternative pricing strategies:

 Concentrate on value